 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Channel blocking by limbs, grass cuttings and other debris in the largely natural course of the West Tributary through RLA #6 could contribute to future flooding.
+Channel blocking by limbs, grass cuttings and other debris in the largely natural course of the West Tributary through RLA #12 could contribute to future flooding.
 The channel must be regularly inspected and kept free of blockage.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
+Do not attempt to clear debris during a flood event.